AKuederle/AKuederle.github.io/posts/_posts/13-04-2015-Scientific-Python-NOW.md

 ---
 layout: post
 title: Scientific Python NOW!
+(Part 1)
 tags: Python Numpy Matplotlib SciPy
-permalink: scientific-python-now
+permalink: scientific-python-now-1
 comments: True
+date: 26.5.2015
 ---

 This is a small guide which should get you quickly up and running with analysing and visualising your data using Python.
 I'm gonna cover everything from setting up your Python environment, over analysing your data, to fitting some crazy function.
 I try to explain everything in a way that no real prior programming skills are needed to follow along.
 After reading, you gonna be able to discover the amazing world of Scientific Python all on your own.